The Best Kids’ Drinks to Pack for Back-to-School Lunches

 Calories per serving (~ 2 oz): 60 to 70

 Water is the perfect drink to replenish fluid loss from sweat and kids’ activities.
 You may be tempted to throw a bottle of sports drink (or energy drink) in the lunch box instead, but sports drink is not ideal for kids.
-Sports drink is also known as energy drink precisely because it is a bottle full of energy – that is, calories.
+Sports drink is also known as energy drink precisely because it is a bottle full of energy – that is, calories, and possibly caffeine.
 Most kids and teenagers don’t suffer from the “energy crisis” experienced by adult athletes, so they don’t need all those extra calories.
-Many sports drinks are also packed with caffeine and herbs that are not appropriate for kids.
+Many sports drinks are also packed with caffeine and herbs that may not be appropriate for kids.
 A bottle of plain old water may not be glamorous, but it’s a much better choice.

 Calories per serving: 0

 If a juice box or carton contains 100% juice, the label should day so.
-If the container doesn’t say 100% juice, it’s probably “juice drink,” which can contain preservatives, sweetening agents, and even oil!
-If the ingredient list is a few lines long with ingredients that sound like your Chemistry 12 textbook, it’s very unlikely 100% juice.
-Keep in mind that even 100% juice gets 100% of its calories from sugar, so the American Academy of Pediatrics recommends no more than 4 – 6 oz a day for kids under 6, and 8 – 12 oz a day for kids over 7 years of age.
+If the container doesn’t say 100% juice, it’s probably “juice drink,” which may contain sweetening agents, emulsifiers, and even oil!
+Keep in mind that even 100% juice gets 100% of its calories from natural sugar.
+One cup of unsweetened apple juice provides 24 grams of sugar, while a cup of orange juice provide 21 g of sugar.
+The American Academy of Pediatrics recommends no more than 4 – 6 oz a day for kids under 6, and 8 – 12 oz a day for kids over 7 years of age.

 Choosing a healthy kids’ drink option is an important part of packing your child’s lunchbox.
 By avoiding drinks with too much sugar, and picking one of the healthier option loaded with nutrients, you can maximize the nutritional value of your kids’ back-to-school lunches.